Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 Kalbarri Skywalk

-The latest addition to Kalbarri National Park are the twin skywalk platforms that stretch out over the cliff edge.
+The latest addition to Kalbarri National Park are the twin skywalk platforms that are suspended over the cliff edge.

 Read my essential tips for visiting the Skywalk here.